-The prophet Elijah urged the people of ancient Israel to turn from sin and to return to the true God.
-His message is just as important for us today.
+The prophet Elijah urged the people of Israel to turn from sin to the true God.
+His message is just as important today.
+The Bible prophesies an end-time Elijah.

 About a hundred years had passed in ancient Israel since the time of King David, who had set a high standard of faithfulness and integrity in serving the one true God.
 Now a wicked king named Ahab did more to provoke God to anger than all the kings of Israel who had come before him (1 Kings 16:33).
 The date was around 870 B.C.